 Glass plates are among the oldest photographic materials, and have been in use since the 19th century.
 They are historically relevant because of their advanced age, but this also makes them very fragile and hard to access.
 That’s why it’s imperative to digitally safeguard the content they contain.
-We’ll be working on the high-resolution digitisation of glass plates for the first time as part of GIVE (Coordinated Initiative for Flemish Heritage Digitisation) – future proofing these carriers from 30 partners.
+We’ll be working on the high-resolution digitisation of glass plates for the first time as part of GIVE (Coordinated Initiative for Flemish Heritage Digitisation) – future proofing 180.000 carriers from 33 partners.

 Flanders is home to large numbers of very fragile analogue photo collections.
 This is what we found out during our preliminary investigation into photo digitisation in 2019 and 2020.
 An exploratory study gave us a good idea of the size and condition of these Flemish photo collections.
 We then investigated possibilities for preserving them and making them accessible as part of a mass digitisation process.
 This resulted in ten proposals, including proposal no. 7 for glass plates.

 Not long after completing this preliminary research, funds were made available as part of the Flemish Resilience Recovery Plan.
 And because glass plates are particularly fragile and hard to access, we decided to prioritise their digitisation.
 An extra challenge?
 The digitisation process of this type of material is not straightforward.
 Glass negatives are anything but suited to being placed under a scanner – the plates can damage the scanner and are furthermore too thick to fully close it.
 And the other way round, a warmed up scanner can damage the emulsion side of a glass plate.